agmath/agmath.github.io/OpenIntroCompanionSite.md

 {% include google-analytics.html %}

-You'll find a growing list of Quarto-Live activities in the sections below.
-Ultimately, this project will provide a collection of activities covering a full introductory experience in applied statistics from several different domain disciplines (psychology, biology, sport, etc.) and with several different supporting software tools.
-Versions of all notebooks utilizing the R computing language are available, with corresponding versions in Excel and Python forthcoming.
+You'll find a growing list of Quarto-Live browser-based, interactive activities in the sections below.
+Currently, the collecton of activities covers a full introductory experience in applied statistics.
+Versions of all notebooks utilizing the R computing language are available, with corresponding versions in Excel/Sheets and Python forthcoming.

 <!--